HomeBlog Home

 4. Fox Hill Farm

 Fox Hill Farm is the best place to live in Hillsborough if you are looking for a quiet place outside the hustle and bustle of busy city life.
-For those who value privacy and access to nature, the homes in this community sit on two to ten-acre homesites, which means you and your family will have tons of land.
+For those who value privacy and access to nature, homes in Fox Hill Farm start at 2,800 square feet and range up to over 5,000 square feet.

 Local Favorites: